hermes_entrega_final_descargas_ai-03

 Contracted by the Nacionalidad Achuar de Ecuador to build and install 8 systems in the Ecuadorian Amazon using our own self-built transceiver in 2022.

-Also is 2022, we worked with Associação de Defesa Etnoambiental – Kanindé in Rondônia, Brazil, to install 4 HERMES systems in indigenous territories.
+Also in 2022, we worked with Associação de Defensa Etnoambiental – Kanindé in Rondônia, Brazil, to install 4 HERMES systems in indigenous territories.

 Use cases